 In 1838, with the help of Gale and Alfred Vail, Morse devised and introduced more sophisticated relays at frequent intervals in a wire line and sent a message ten miles (16 km).
 For several years, Morse was unable to get funding to scale up his system.
-In 1843, Congress approved $30,000 to build a 38-mile (61 km) telegraph line along the railroad between Washington, D.C., and Baltimore.
+However, in 1843, Congress finally approved $30,000 to build a 38-mile (61 km) telegraph line along the railroad between Washington, D.C. and Baltimore.

 On May 24, 1844, Morse sent the message, “What hath God wrought,” from Washington to Baltimore.
 His system could transmit thirty characters a minute.
 Within six years, the United States had 12,000 miles (19,000 km) of telegraph lines in operation.

 In order to send messages along the wire, Morse devised a code in which each letter in the alphabet was represented by a particular number of electrical clicks.
 The codes were sent as electrical pulses of different lengths.
 The code was improved by Morse’s assistant and financial backer Alfred Vail.